Your Pet, Our Passion.

 Indoor cat with food in bowl

-Fine-tuning a feeding routine and keeping your indoor cat moving are the two key factors in keeping your feline friend as healthy and happy as possible.
-Follow our tips on steps you can take to keep your cat in tip top shape.
+Creating a feeding and enrichment routine, and keeping your indoor cat moving, are the two key factors in keeping your feline friend as healthy and happy as possible.

 How to feed your indoor cat

 As cats are natural grazers, they are happy to nibble on dry food left out for them during the day (wet food will go stale too quickly to be left out).
-It can be easy to lose track of what your cat has eaten, especially when you’re leaving food out for them.
-To avoid overfeeding them, carefully measure each meal according to the serving guide on the food packaging.
+This is how many people choose to feed their cat but it can be easy to lose track of what they have eaten.

 "Measuring portions is even more important if your cat has already put on a few pounds and is on a diet."